mbj/mapper/README.md

 I decided to stick with the programming naming since this matches the names we all know from programming much better than the RDBMS terminology.

-Please refer to the following (still incomplete) table to make sure you get the naming.
+Please refer to the following (still incomplete) table:

     RDBMS  | Mongo      | Used in this document:
     ============================================